 The BRI-SC U\8 Card has the same functionality as the BRI U\8 Card.
-However, it also supports the use of a sealing current on each port.
+However, it also supports ANSI specification which includes metallic sealing current on LT and termination on NT.
+Metallic termination is used for (CO) Central Office testing on sealing current sink.
 This current prevents wiring splice corrosion between the card and external equipment, thereby maintaining the integrity of the connection.